Sponge Bathing your Baby

 A sponge bath

-is when you bathe your baby without putting him in a tub.
-During a sponge bath, you lay your baby on a towel and clean him with a wet washcloth.
+is when you bathe your baby without putting him or her in a tub.
+During a sponge bath, you lay your baby on a towel and clean him or her with a wet washcloth.
 You should sponge bathe your baby no more than 2 to 3 times each week.
 A sponge bath should take about 5 to 10 minutes to complete.

 What you need to know about your baby's skin:

 - Your baby's skin is sensitive and fragile.
-Your healthcare provider may tell you to wash your baby only with warm water during the first month after birth.
-If you do use soap, use only gentle baby soap on areas that are dirty, such as his bottom.
+You may need to wash your baby only with warm water during the first month after birth.
+If you do use soap, use only gentle baby soap on areas that are dirty, such as his or her bottom.
 The soap you use on your baby should not contain any preservatives, alcohol, or perfumes.
-Ask your baby's healthcare provider what type of soap is best.
+Ask your baby's provider what type of soap is best.
 Wash your baby's skin gently.
 Do not rub.

-- If your baby was premature, his skin may be thinner and more sensitive than other babies.
-Your premature baby may not need a sponge bath as often because his skin may dry out faster.
-Soap may irritate his skin.
+- If your baby was premature, his or her skin may be thinner and more sensitive than other babies.
+Your premature baby may not need a sponge bath as often because his or her skin may dry out faster.
+Soap may irritate your baby's skin.

 How to give your baby a sponge bath: